Diffusion-weighted magnetic resonance imaging: Diffusion tensor imaging

 Diffusion tensor imaging (DTI) is a magnetic resonance imaging technique that enables the measurement of the restricted diffusion of water in tissue in order to produce neural tract images instead of using this data solely for the purpose of assigning contrast or colors to pixels in a cross-sectional image.
 It also provides useful structural information about muscle—including heart muscle—as well as other tissues such as the prostate.

 In DTI, each voxel has one or more pairs of parameters: a rate of diffusion and a preferred direction of diffusion—described in terms of three-dimensional space—for which that parameter is valid.
 The properties of each voxel of a single DTI image are usually calculated by vector or tensor math from six or more different diffusion weighted acquisitions, each obtained with a different orientation of the diffusion sensitizing gradients.
 In some methods, hundreds of measurements—each making up a complete image—are made to generate a single resulting calculated image data set.
 The higher information content of a DTI voxel makes it extremely sensitive to subtle pathology in the brain.
 In addition the directional information can be exploited at a higher level of structure to select and follow neural tracts through the brain—a process called tractography.

 A more precise statement of the image acquisition process is that the image-intensities at each position are attenuated, depending on the strength (b-value) and direction of the so-called magnetic diffusion gradient, as well as on the local microstructure in which the water molecules diffuse.
 The more attenuated the image is at a given position, the greater diffusion there is in the direction of the diffusion gradient.
 In order to measure the tissue's complete diffusion profile, one needs to repeat the MR scans, applying different directions (and possibly strengths) of the diffusion gradient for each scan.

+NODDI (neurite orientation dispersion and density imaging), is an advanced diffusion model that examines the microstructure of neurites (axons and dendrites) in more detail than standard diffusion tensor imaging.